sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Static websit

 ## Amazon EBS
-- Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
+- Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with any running EC2 instances and use it like a hard drive.

 - If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.